Medically reviewed by Dr. Karli Goldstein on September 20, 2019

 Why is endometriosis often misdiagnosed?

-There are a multitude of misdiagnosis that doctors will assign to endometriosis.
+There is a multitude of misdiagnosis that doctors will assign to endometriosis.
 This is primarily because endometriosis is a complex disorder that can often mask itself as other conditions, due to its similar symptoms to said disorders.
-There is also little known about the disease in the common public, including the average physician.
+There is also little known about the disease to the common public, including the average physician.
 This is not a matter of a good or bad doctor, but rather a lack of knowledge and experience in the medical community when it comes to diagnosing endometriosis.
 This ultimately shows that the battle against endometriosis is as much an awareness issue as it is medical, thus proving the great need for continued research.

 What are the common misdiagnoses of endometriosis?